-Many AI fever dreams of future intelligence end up in a place that seems similar to discourses in apophatic or negative theology, or scholastic theology, or Whitehead and process theology.
+Many AI fever dreams of future intelligence end up in a place that seems similar to discourses in apophtic or negative theology, or scholastic theology, or Whitehead and process theology.
 We cannot possibly know how God or the future AGI thinks; how do we, as scholars of Religion, engage critically at this moment?
-We would welcome proposals drawing connections between apophatic theology and AI dreams of future minds and perhaps Adorno or Horkheimer developing a secular negative theology, for example.
-Contact: Suzanne van Geuns ([vangeuns@wisc.edu](mailto:vangeuns@wisc.edu))
+We would welcome proposals drawing connections between apophtic theology and AI dreams of future minds and perhaps Adorno or Horkheimer developing a secular negative theology, for example.
+Contact: Suzanne van Geuns (vangeuns@wisc.edu)